openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 ### DUPLICATES phrase
 #### Format 1
-If the `DUPLICATES` phrase is specified, and the contents of all the key elements associated with one record are equal to the corresponding key elements in one or more other records, the order of return of these records is as follows:
-- The order of the associated input files as specified in the SORT statement, and Within a given file the order is that in which the records are accessed from that file.
-- or, the order in which these records are released by an input procedure, **when an input procedure is specified.**
+If the `DUPLICATES` phrase is specified, and the contents of all the key elements associated with one record are equal to the corresponding key elements in one or more other records, the order of return of these records is the order of the associated input files as specified in the SORT statement, and Within a given file the order is that in which the records are accessed from that file, or the order in which these records are released by an input procedure, **when an input procedure is specified.**

 If the `DUPLICATES` phrase is not specified, the order of these records is undefined.